-E-cigarettes and Pet Safety
+E-Cigarettes and Pet Safety

 Why are e-cigarettes so dangerous for pets?

-In addition to the risk from the e-liquid, swallowing the e-cigarette casing or the battery is dangerous, too.
-The casing and battery are not digestible and can cause gastrointestinal injury or blockages.
+In addition to the risk from the e-liquid, swallowing the e-cigarette casing or battery is dangerous, too.
+The casing and battery are not digestible and can cause gastrointestinal injury or blockage.
 The rechargeable battery can burn the esophagus if pets swallow it.
-Suffice it to say that there is no safe part of an e-cigarette!
-Xylitol can be found in nicotine gums and e-cigarette liquid.
-This ingredient may cause a drop in blood sugar and liver damage.
-Paying close attention to all ingredients is important to ensure your pet is treated appropriately.
+There is no safe part of an e-cigarette.

 How can I prevent e-cigarette related toxicity?

-The answer here is simple: to prevent nicotine poisonings, keep e-cigarettes and refill containers away from pets.
+The answer here is simple: to prevent nicotine poisoning, keep e-cigarettes and refill containers away from pets.
 In fact, keep all nicotine-containing products out of reach, including traditional cigarettes, cigars, nicotine patches and even gum!

 Suspected ingestion of an e-liquid is a real emergency!
 Because of the rapid onset and severity of illness, home care is generally not possible with nicotine exposure.
 If you believe your pet has ingested nicotine, call your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 and proceed to the nearest veterinary clinic quickly.

-Pet Poison Helpline, an animal poison control center based out of Minneapolis, MN is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
-The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals and exotic species.
-As the most cost-effective option for animal poison control care, Pet Poison Helpline’s per incident fee includes follow-up consultations for the duration of the poison case.
+Pet Poison Helpline, an animal poison control center based out of Minneapolis, MN, is available 24/7 for pet owners and veterinary professionals that require assistance treating a potentially poisoned pet.
+The staff provides treatment advice for poisoning cases of all species, including dogs, cats, birds, small mammals, large animals, and exotic species.
+As the most cost-effective option for animal poison control care, Pet Poison Helpline’s per-incident fee includes follow-up consultations for the duration of the poison case.
 Pet Poison Helpline is available in North America by calling 800-213-6680.
-Additional information can be found online at www.petpoisonhelpline.com
+Additional information can be found online at www.petpoisonhelpline.com.

 Related Articles